HewlettPackard/oneview-sdk-ruby/README.md

 ## CLI
 This gem also comes with a command-line interface to make interacting with OneView possible without the need to create a Ruby program or script.

-Note: In order to use this, you will need to make sure your ruby `bin` directory is in your path.
+Note: In order to use this, you will need to make sure your Ruby `bin` directory is in your path.
 Run `$ gem environment` to see where the executable paths are for your Ruby installation.

 To get started, run `$ oneview-sdk-ruby --help`.